 Throughout the year there are several days offering free admission to Minnesota State Parks with no entry fee or MN State Parks Pass needed.
-The next one is coming up soon!
+The first one is coming up soon!

 It’s a wonderful opportunity to get outside and walk, hike, bike, and just enjoy the beauty of nature.
 Maybe it’s time to check out a new one?